AIEA28S2T2/BST-ParkingSystem/README.md

 # BST-ParkingSystem
-This is the Java implementation of parking system
+This is the Python implementation of parking system
-Take a look at the Python branch for the python implementation.